WildAndrewLee/CS214-1/pa5/README.md

        valid for a predetermined value, which we chose to be BLOCK_SIZE + 69.
        If it is not valid, we assume that the memory chunk has been written over with some other value and that our memory space has become corrupt.
+	5. Realloc(5 Points): We implemented realloc() by calling my_malloc and then using memcpy to copy the old pointer data to the new pointer.
+We then use my_free to free the old pointer.